HealthEquityEvidenceCentre/HEEC/analysis/closures/README.md

 ### [Saunders et al. (2023)](https://www.journalslibrary.nihr.ac.uk/hsdr/PRWQ4012/#/bn1)

+The issue with this approach is that it does not distinguish between practices that close without replacement and practices that merge (horizontally or vertically).

 A study on the impact of vertical integration whereby acute hospitals run primary care medical practices found that “at 31 March 2021, 26 NHS trusts were in vertically integrated organisations, running 85 general